9anon/ezrahub/README.md

 The current version of Ezra Hub is 0.9b.
 Ezra Hub is currently a BETA release.
 We acknowledge that not everything fully works, and there may be bugs.

 ### How to Install
-First, install a base version of [Laravel 3](http://laravel.com) (** NOT ** version 4!) on your server and configure it to connect successfully with the MySQL database of your choosing, and to use `mod_rewrite` for URL rewriting.
-Documentation to set up Laravel 3 can be found at [http://three.laravel.com/docs](http://three.laravel.com/docs).
+Ezra Hub is relatively simple to install for an administrator with average skills.

+1. Clone the [Laravel 3](https://github.com/laravel/laravel/tree/v3.2.14) repository from GitHub onto your server and install/configure it so it is working.
+Excellent documentation to set up and configure Laravel 3 can be found at [http://three.laravel.com/docs](http://three.laravel.com/docs).
+You must configure your installation to use `mod_rewrite` and don't forget to make the appropriate changes in `application/config/application.php` to match your environment, including setting an application key and setting the index option to an empty string.

+2. Extend Laravel's HTML module by

 Next, install the following Laravel bundles via the `artisan` command-line tool:
 - authority